List Category Posts allows you to list posts from a category into a post/page using the [catlist] shortcode. This shortcode accepts a category name or

 When using List Category Posts whithout a category id, name or slug, it will post the latest posts from every category.

 [catlist id=1+2-3].
-Important: When using the and relationship, the order must be categories you want to include first, and exclude after.
+Important: When using the and relationship, you should write the categories you want to include first, and then the ones you want to exclude.
 So